openframeworks/ofSite/tutorials/01_introduction/001_chapter1.markdown

 So what are these folders?

-- *addons*.
-The "core" openFrameworks contains only the most essential functionality.
+- **addons**: The "core" openFrameworks contains only the most essential functionality.
 Everything in the addons folder can be added to an application piecemeal.
 This includes stuff like reading an XML file, loading a 3D model, or using the computer vision library, openCV.

-- *apps*.
-This is where the applications that you make will be stored, and where you will be working most of the time.
+- **apps**: This is where the applications that you make will be stored, and where you will be working most of the time.
 You will notice that there are already a folder in "apps" called "myApps".

-- *examples*.This folder contains example applications that illustrate some of the things that openFrameworks can do.
+- **examples**: This folder contains example applications that illustrate some of the things that openFrameworks can do.

-- *libs*.
-This folder contains all the libraries that openFrameworks uses as well as the ofCore.
+- **libs**: This folder contains all the libraries that openFrameworks uses as well as the ofCore.

 ### Take a Tour of the Examples